Secure Cooperative Regenerating Codes for Distributed Storage Systems

 \subsection{MBCR and MSCR points}

 With the aforementioned values of capacities of various edges in the information flow graph, the DSS is said to employ an $(n,k,d,\alpha,\beta,\beta')$ code.
-For a given graph $\Gc$ and data collectors $\rm{DC}_i$, the file size that can be stored in such a DSS can be bounded using the max flow-min cut theorem for multicasting utilized in network coding~\cite{Ahlswede:Network00,Ho:random06}. \begin{lemma}[Max flow-min cut theorem for multicasting~\cite{Ahlswede:Network00,Ho:random06,Dimakis:Network10}]
+For a given graph $\Gc$ and data collectors $\rm{DC}_i$, the file size that can be stored in such a DSS can be bounded using the max flow-min cut theorem for multicasting utilized in network coding~\cite{Ahlswede:Network00,Ho:random06}. \begin{lemma}[Max-flow min-cut theorem for multicasting~\cite{Ahlswede:Network00,Ho:random06,Dimakis:Network10}]

 where $\rm{flow}(S \to \rm{DC}_i,\Gc)$ represents the flow from the source node $S$ to data collector $\rm{DC}_i$ over the graph $\Gc$. \end{lemma} Therefore, e.g., for the graph in Fig.~\ref{fig:FlowGraph2}, $\mathcal{M}$ symbol long file can be delivered to a data collector $\rm{DC}$, only if the min cut is at least $\mathcal{M}$.